The Importance Of Email Design: Best Practices, Tips, and Tools

 • Provide directions.

-Honey uses the same technique + places the rest of the content into a zig-zag layout that makes it easy for subscribers to scan the content.
-Really Good Emails
+In this email, Honey uses the same technique + places the rest of the content into a zig-zag layout that makes it easy for subscribers to scan the content:

-An email is usually a continuation of the website and other brand assets so use the same font family, the same logo, and color combination.
-This way you’ll preserve the corporate style, and it would be easier for subscribers to recognize you among the incoming mail.
+Emails are a part of your overall marketing strategy so they should be consistent in style with your other brand assets such as the company website and social media accounts.
+This way you’ll preserve the corporate style, and it would be easier for subscribers to recognize you in the incoming mail.

 Dunkin' Donuts